-What may be missing from these conversations is the Rep’s perspective, in other words, “What’s in it for me (the WIIFM)?”
-Having been a sales rep, a sales manager, and business owner, I see this challenge from a number of perspectives, and mostly I empathize with the Reps.
+What may be missing from these conversations is the Rep’s perspective: "What’s in it for me (the WIIFM)?”
+Having been a sales rep, a sales manager, and a business owner, I see this challenge from all perspectives, and mostly I empathize with the Reps.

 - Review every opportunity starting at the bottom of the funnel.